armanriazi/refi/docs/article.md

 `Ordcid: 0000-0003-3729-6290`

 # Abstract
+In today's rapidly evolving financial landscape, regenerative finance is a topic that has generated a lot of interest.

-This article is an review of the energy efficiency in the field of regenerative finance.
-ReFi is still in its early stages of development; it lacks a precise definition of what constitutes a ReFi project and how its various parts work together to achieve the overall goal.
+This article is a overview of carbon offsetting, digital transformation, and natural climate solutions.
+ReFi is still in early stages of development; it lacks a precise definition of what constitutes a ReFi project and how its various parts work together to achieve the overall goals.
+It is not well defined, but fortunately, web3 registry networks, which are decentralized networks based on blockchain technology, are on the horizon.
+They provide a strong infrastructure for project registration and impact tracking, allowing regenerative finance to reach its full potential.

   *Keywords:* SDG, VCM, Carbon Credit, ReFi, Regenerative Finance